rna-oop/2425-m1-geniomhe-group-6/lab3/README.md

 - [x] added first implementation of PDBWriter to allow taking an np array
-- [ ] fix the latter implementation after fixing array dimensions
+- [ ] fix the latter implementation ~after fixing array dimensions~
 - [x] xml formatting and creation function added to processor (for rna mol) includes `atomSiteCategory` as the only category since no other info on bonds and symmetry is saved within our rna object
 - [x] add PDML_Writer class
 - [x] added xml and pdbl writing options in rna_io, tested with 7eaf (sample output in [demo.xml](./demo.xml))
-- [ ] xml reader from array (check dimensions or temp implementation on the current array)
+- [ ] xml reader from array (temp implementation on the current array)